Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   * `input`: the name string of the class which shall apply or override the default input container div.

-  * `active`: the name string of the class which shall apply or override the default input contaioner div when it's focused.
+  * `active`: the name string of the class which shall apply or override the default input container div when it's focused.

   * `dropdown`: the name string of the class which shall apply or override the default dropdown menu container.